 Apologists for today’s right wing might see this as so much ancient history, but this is to ignore more than a century’s worth of highly relevant and plenty-current historical fact.
 African-American citizens of the United States have — since the withdrawal of Union forces from the south in 1877 — been systematically demonized, disenfranchised and criminalized.
 Yes, mob violence victimized African-Americans for decades, in the form vigilante justice (read: lynchings and other extra-legal killings).
 But Jim Crow statutes unfairly criminalized black citizens in myriad respects.
-So-called vagrancy laws, for example, meant that any black male without proof of employment on his person could be thrown in jail (and ultimately farmed out to local industry as free labor) for simply walking down the street, or standing too close to the front-door of a white-owned business.
+So-called vagrancy laws, for example, meant that any black male without proof of employment on his person could be thrown in jail, and ultimately farmed out to local industry as free labor, for simply walking down the street, or standing too close to the front-door of a white-owned business.
 In summarizing the Dred Scott Decision, Supreme Court Justice Roger Taney wrote, in 1854, that black men and women “had no rights which the white man is bound to respect.”
-One Civil War, three Constitutional amendments and 40 years did very little to change this across American South and much of the country.
+One Civil War, three Constitutional amendments and 40 years did very little to change this understanding across American South and much of the country.

 Throughout the 20th century, African-Americans were systematically discriminated against economically, with the blessing of the federal government.
 Consider the Home Owners’ Loan Corporation (HOLC), a government-sponsored entity formed in 1933 as part of Roosevelt’s New Deal.
-In 1935, the Federal Home Loan Bank Board directed the HOLC to assess 239 U.S. cities and draw up “residential security maps” to indicate the level of security for real-estate investments in each surveyed city.
+In 1935, the Federal Home Loan Bank Board directed the HOLC to assess 239 U.S. cities and draw up “residential security maps” to indicate the level of real estate investment security in each surveyed city.
 It’s common knowledge that these maps were used by private and public entities for decades afterward to deny loans to people designated as living in black, “insecure” communities, a practice that came to be known — not merely in the south but nationwide — as “red-lining”.
 We don’t refer to this as Jim Crow, per se, but that’s what it was.

 However slow and unfinished, America has made some progress in the areas of race relations and equality before the law.
 The U.S. Army would eventually desegregate, in 1948.
 Brown vs. Board of Education, the court decision that attempted to formally desegregate public schools, was handed down in 1954.
 But Jim Crow happened — and it took more than a century to address, then scrub from the statutory record.
 No one, not even the most hard-core conservative Republican has ever argued publicly for its reinstitution.

-But it’s critical to make note of exactly who and what forced that desegregation, that legal redress: it was the federal government.
+But it’s critical to make note of exactly who and what forced that desegregation, that legal redress: It was the federal government.

 This is the subtext of the modern conservative moment in America.
-It is the even more robust subtext of Trumpism.
+It is the even more robust, explicit subtext of Trumpism.
 “Make America White Again” had indeed been the wink-and-nod distillation of the president’s 19th century campaign messaging.
 Now that we’ve seen the Administration in action, ask yourself this question: Aside from extra-legal killings (though the killing of unarmed men of color by police comes shamefully close), what exactly distinguishes post-Reconstruction strategy from that of Trump, the Alt Right and the so-far compliant GOP?

 In the 1870s, wealthy leaders of the so-called Redeemer Movement, a southern faction of Bourbon Democrats with demonstrable ties to the Klu Klux Klan, set out to defund public schools, shrink government, lower taxes for land owners, and generally undercut the rise of black politicians and the black middle class.
 One of the federal government’s most basic responsibilities is to ensure equal treatment of citizens before the law.
 Southern white populations saw that equal treatment as a threat to their power and privilege, and so the federal government was fought at every turn.